DarrellDai/Hide-and-Seek/README.md

 # Hide and Seek-Unity environment for Reinforcement Learning
 Hide and Seek environment is a project built with [Unity](https://unity.com/) and [ML-Agents](https://github.com/Unity-Technologies/ml-agents).
 It intends for neuroscience inspired reinforcement learning.
-This project includes Unity assets and an example OpenAI Gym environment.
+This project includes Unity assets and an example of OpenAI Gym environment.
 ## Features
 ### Unity assets
 Unity assets support custimizing terrain, rocks and players in Unity Editor.